 Note

 Azure publishes Service Health notifications, which contain information about the resources under your subscription.

-• You can create Activity Log alerts on Service Health notifications using the Azure portal.
+- You can create Service Health alerts on Service Health notifications in the portal.

+Note